 On day one of the pre-run I got strapped in and soon found out the very talented Beau Judge was ready to take on Baja.
-Our ride began at the course 240 mile marker and ran to the finish.
-Honestly I was expecting a much leisurely ride than what Beau had in mind.
-Fortunately for me I realized his talent and expect for a few Oh Shit moments was able to enjoy the ride.
-These moments would produce a chuckle from Beau but not enough to loose his concentration.
+Our ride began at the course 240-mile marker and ran to the finish.
+Honestly, I was expecting a much more leisurely ride than what Beau had in mind.
+Fortunately for me I realized his talent and except for a few Oh Shit moments was able to enjoy the ride.
+These moments would produce a chuckle from Beau but not enough to lose his concentration.

-Since I didn’t throw up in my helmet, or cry to much during my pre-run adventure they let me hang around for the race.
+Since I didn’t throw up in my helmet or cry too much during my pre-run adventure they let me hang around for the race.

 Having some knowledge of Baja I was given the Chase One truck.
-Our pit was up on the Mike’s Sky Ranch road at race mile 142.
-We hurried out there and as usual set up and began our wait.
+Our pit was up on Mike’s Sky Ranch road at race mile 142.
+We hurried out there and as usual, set up and began our wait.
 When the car arrived it was running second in class.
-A quick visual over it confirmed all was okay, once fuel was added they were off in under a minute.
-So Alex Flores and I began packing up, which took about 30 minutes and then we were headed to Valle de la Trinidad for some fine tacos.
-After lunch we headed back down to where the racecourse came back to Hwy 3 to set up another pit in case anything was needed on their return.
+A quick visual over it confirmed all was okay, once the fuel was added they were off in under a minute.
+So Alex Flores and I began packing up, which took about 30 minutes, and then we were headed to Valle de la Trinidad for some fine tacos.
+After lunch, we headed back down to where the racecourse came back to Hwy 3 to set up another pit in case anything was needed on their return.

 If one wants to pit in Baja you have to be patient, as it would be nearly six hours before the car would be back to us.
 We were ready with fuel and spare tire as well as all necessary items to keep them going.
 After standing by for several hours they drove past without needing anything.
 So, once again we loaded up and headed back to our hotel since our part of the race was over.

 Racing in the Pro UTV Forced Induction class their effort was #2944 for the Baja 500.
-At the finish line they were the first to cross under the checkers and declared Class Winners.
+At the finish line, they were the first to cross under the checkers and declared Class Winners.
 It would be after midnight before they got back to the hotel Las Rosas.
 Being so late the celebration was a bit subdued but congratulations were eagerly spread around.
-It wasn’t until days later that official results posted and dropped No Limt to second.
-On the last section the car had a flat and had sway bar troubles.
+It wasn’t until days later that official results were posted and dropped No Limit to second.
+In the last section, the car had a flat and had sway bar troubles.
 Worse yet was that some VCP (Virtual Check Points) were missed causing penalties that dropped the team to second.
-The VCPs were problems for many, in fact SCORE had three pages listed of them and other violations.
+The VCPs were problems for many, in fact, SCORE had three pages listed of them and other violations.

-This race effort proved No Limit R&D Can-Am are a source to be reckoned with so you can expect them back in Baja.
+This race effort proved No Limit R&D Can-Am is a source to be reckoned with so you can expect them back in Baja.

 Info@NoLimitRD.com 916 824-2600